 Distribution Component (3 subjects)

 All students must complete three (3) HASS Distribution subjects, one from each of the following categories: Arts, Humanities, and Social Sciences.
 Students may choose from more than 600 currently active subjects to satisfy the Distribution Component.
 Students are strongly encouraged to complete this component of the HASS Requirement by the end of the junior year.

 Concentration Component (3 or 4 subjects)

 All undergraduates must complete a HASS Concentration of 3-4 subjects (some fields require 3, some 4) where they will gain a sophisticated sense of the questions that characterize these fields of study.
-Students in collaboration with their concentration advisors must select a field of concentration and submit a Concentration Proposal Form by the end of the first week of the second semester junior year.
+Students in collaboration with a Concentration Advisor must select a field of Concentration and submit a Concentration Proposal Form by the end of the first week of their second term junior year.
 Ideally, students will have completed their HASS Distribution subjects by this point, and their experiences with these subjects will guide their choice of Concentration.
-One subject may be counted toward both the distribution and concentration components with the permission of the Concentration Advisor.
-Students must submit a Concentration Completion Form by the end of the first week of their final term at MIT, whether or not they are taking some of your concentration subjects during that term.
+One subject may be counted toward both the Distribution and Concentration Components with the permission of the Concentration Advisor.
+Students must submit a Concentration Completion Form by the end of the first week of their final term at MIT, whether or not they are taking a Concentration subject during that term.

 HASS Elective (1 or 2 subjects)

 The remainder of the eight-subject HASS Requirement can be fulfilled with subjects of the student's choosing from any HASS category (HASS-A, HASS-H, or HASS-S) or subjects designated as HASS Elective (HASS-E).

 On the Advanced Search page of the MIT Online Subject Listing & Schedule, you can search for subjects in any of the HASS categories.
 (Look for the label: HASS Category represented with the picture of a blue book.)